AlexBocken/kanji/README.md

 Seems a lot faster than having to rely on Google Translate (plus I don't have to use Google, which is a benefit in itself.)

 ## Primitves
-I've been adding the seperately listed primitives as well, although that has some issues connected with it: Some/most of the primitives listed seperately do not have a unicode character associated with them.
-Thus I've been using two strategies:

-1. Choosing a simple kanji which uses this primitive and stating with part of this kanji is meant
-2. Misusing another unicode character which looks pretty much the same.
-For example for "Besen" as used in "雪" uses the charakter "ヨ" ("yo" from Katakana).

-Both of these strategies are not optimal and I'm currently looking into other options.
-Inserting pictures does not seem optimal to me as well since those are heavily font-dependent.
-Reccommendations on how to solve this issue are always welcome.

-Update: I've considered to modify the used IPAGothic font to add these Primitives in unused locations.
+I'm mapping primitives which cannot be found in the Unicode standard to a section of the Ethiopian Alphabet.
+My custom fonts then display these primitives instead of the ethiopian letters.
-This means that the Kanji displayed in Browse mode is incorrect for primitives but there will be no need for a "Kanji Correction field anymore".
+This means that the symbol displayed in Browse mode is incorrect for primitives.
-This plan will be implemented in the coming weeks.

 ## Composites
 Composites are added to the last kanji learned to completely understand the composite.